andrej-fischer/cloneHD/README.md

    alternative explanations during the course of the analysis.

 *  Don't put too much weight on the BIC criterion.
 It was calibrated using simulated data.
-For real data, it should be supplied with common sense and biological knowledge.
-Use `--force [int]` to use a fixed number of subclones.
+For real data, it should be supplied together with common sense and biological knowledge.
+Use `--force [int]` to use a fixed number of subclones and `max-tcn [int]` to set the maximum possible total copy number.

 *  For exome sequencing data, the read depth bias can be enormous.
+The filterHD estimate of the bias field might not be useful, especially in segmenting the data.
    Use rather, if available, the jumps seen in the BAF data for both CNA and BAF.